Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Volumetric Segmentation Networks

 Up until then, a major issue in segmentation methods was balancing the integration of varying levels of spatial context as input to segmentation methods.
 As segmentation relies on both local and global contextual information, a successful method would necessarily include both types of information.

-U-Net solves this problem via a series of downsampling, upsampling, and feature concatenation operations in its architecture, enabling simultaneous multi-scale feature learning and efficient segmentation map generation requiring just a single forward pass of the network (see Figure \ref{fig:u-net} for an overview of the architecture).
+U-Net solves this problem via a series of downsampling, upsampling, and feature concatenation operations in its architecture, enabling simultaneous multi-scale feature learning and efficient segmentation map generation with a single forward pass of the network (see Figure \ref{fig:u-net} for an overview of the architecture).

-The network takes as input $572x572$ grayscale image slices and is divided into two halves: a contracting path which comprises the first part of the network and an expansive path which comprises the latter half.
+The network takes as input $572x572$ grayscale image slices and is divided into two halves: a \textit{contracting path} which comprises the first part of the network and an \textit{expansive path} which comprises the latter half.
 The contracting half is characterized by the presence of downsampling operations which occur at a rate of $2x$ via max pooling layers with $2x2$ kernels and a stride of 2.
 The expansive path symmetrically contains all the upsampling layers, with upsampling also occurring at a rate of $2x$ via deconvolution layers with $2x2$ kernels.
 In the contracting path, the feature maps for each layer immediately preceding a downsampling layer are copied and concatenated to the input features of the corresponding post-upsampling layer in the expansive path after being cropped to matching spatial dimensions.
 The final layer of the network is a convolutional layer with a $1x1$ kernel which classifies each voxel of the central $388x388$ image crop (see Figure \ref{fig:unet_overlap-tile}).
 The segmentation task was framed as a pixel classification problem and the authors consequently utilized a cross-entropy loss.

 The authors tested U-net on several datasets, notably the ISBI cell tracking challenge 2015 where they bested the previous SoTA on segmentation of brain tumor cells captured by phase-contrast microscopy (9\% improvement in IOU score), and cervical cancer cells captured by differential interference contrast microscopy (31\% improvement in IOU score).